vagiedd/Machine-Learning/README.md

 ## MachineLearning
 Python modules that implement various machine learning models such as linear regression, logisitic regression, and neural network.
 Adadelta.py is a modified gradient descent type algorithm (arXiv:1212.5701).
 The machine learning modules also contain examples that reproduce results from the Matlab coursera homework assignments.
 The relavent data files are included.
 Supervised.py combines the three mentioned modules.

+## Notebooks
+Implementations of some of my machine learning modules in jupyter notebooks.
+Included are results and plots after training the ML models on data given in my online course.

 ## Projects

 ### bank